-- White vinegar
+- Distilled white vinegar

 - And a natural liquid soap (or Dawn Dish soap if you can not get a natural liquid soap)

-Make sure to check out my series of articles: How to be Green & Healthy: Room by room, I will be adding articles on how to clean each room in your house, DIY, natural & frugal.
+Make sure to check out my series of articles How to be Green & Healthy: Room by room, I will be adding articles on how to clean each room in your house, DIY, natural & frugal.